abrunhosa16/Advanced_Database/README.md

 Additional Configuration:
 If you need to modify configuration settings (such as database credentials or table structures), update the configuration file config.cfg or modify the connection setup within the code.

-License:
-This project is licensed under the MIT License - see the LICENSE.md file for details.

-Troubleshooting:
-- Make command not found?
-  Ensure that "make" is installed on your system.
-On Linux, you can install it using your package manager (e.g., sudo apt-get install make).

-- PostgreSQL connection issues?
-  Check your connection settings, such as host, port, and credentials, to ensure you're connected to the right database.

-If you encounter other issues, feel free to open an issue on GitHub or check the documentation.

 Contributing:
 We welcome contributions to this project!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.